bartdorlandt/net-auto.nl/website/docs/events/dates/20260205_adyen_netpicker.md

 * [Register for the event](https://nlnam.eventbrite.com/)
     * Registration ends on February 2nd at 23:59.
+    * We are only able to support a limited number of people at the venue so if you cannot attend please be sure to de-register to free up the ticket for someone else.
 * [Submit a presentation proposal](https://forms.gle/qmjaMqcHLuJV3rTy8)

 ## Specifics